Chirag-ahir/JAVA-All-Basic/README.md

   What is the difference between Assignment and Initialization?<br>
 Assignment gives a variable a value at some point after the variable is created so it's called assignment while Initialization gives a variable an initial value at the point when it is created.

+  Can we execute a java program without main method ?<br>
+  Yes, we can execute a java program without a main method by using a static block.
+Static block in Java is a group of statements that gets executed only once when the class is loaded into the memory by Java ClassLoader, It is also known as a static initialization block.